nodebotanist/velocity-conf-2016-sandboxing-talk/presentation.md

 * Each container is separated-- by default no file system access shared between containers
 * Each container runs a REST API to handle bits of code
 * Need a db?
 Extra bits and pieces?
-Docker-compose makes this so much easier
+Docker images and networking makes this so much easier

 ---